Generic catastrophic poverty when selfish investors exploit a degradable common resource: Convex and concave cost functions

 \subsection{Catastrophic poverty vs.\ entry barriers}

-Generic poverty will be present when the cost function is weakly concave, but not for strongly concave cost functions.
+Catastrophic poverty will be present when the cost function is weakly concave, but not for strongly concave cost functions.
 This can be seen by considering the low-$x_i$ expansion of the dimensionless cost function,

-Dimensionless marginal costs decrease as $C_i'\approx 1-2\gamma x_i$ when $\gamma_i>0$, which can lead to the well-known phenomenon of an entry barrier \cite{bain1954economies,schmalensee1981economies}: Potentially, when economies of scale are impactful, agents make profits for large, but not for small investments.
+The dimensionless marginal costs decrease as $C_i'\approx 1-2\gamma x_i$ when $\gamma_i>0$, which can lead to the well-known phenomenon of an entry barrier \cite{bain1954economies,schmalensee1981economies}.
+Potentially, when economies of scale are impactful, agents make profits for large, but not for small investments.
 It is then not viable for a new actor to enter the existing market configuration with an initial small investment.
 When and how this happens depends in addition on the productivity function of the commons.
-For an detailed discussion, in particular also in regard to the emergence of catastrophic poverty, we will examine a concrete model.
+For a detailed discussion, in particular also in regard to the emergence of catastrophic poverty, we will examine a concrete model.